-Ethical jewellery is made from materials that have been produced on sites that protect the health and safety of workers and the environment and by people that are paid a fair wage, made by jewellers who try wherever possible to improve the environmental and social sustainability of their practice.
+Ethical jewellery is made from materials that have been produced on sites that protect the health and safety of workers and the environment and produced by people that are paid a fair wage.
+Ethical jewellery is made by jewellers who try wherever possible to improve the environmental and social sustainability of their practice.

 Jewellers who are committed to responsible business practices will be happy to answer your questions about how they source their materials and make their work.
 Jewellers who consider issues in their supply chains, put in great efforts to have responsible businesses and practices.
 They will want to share this story with you, so don’t be afraid to ask questions.

-If a jeweller is certified by an accreditation scheme or are a member of an organisation that you are unfamiliar with, ask them what this means.
+If a jeweller is certified by an accreditation scheme or they are a member of an organisation that you are nor familiar with, ask them what it means.
 If it is unclear from a jeweller’s website what their ethical policies are or what kinds of materials they use, contact them to ask.
-Asking about material origins and sourcing methods is critical for growing the responsible jewellery industry and the ethical making market.
+Asking about material origins and sourcing methods is critical for growing the responsible jewellery industry and the ethical making movement.

 Banner and Page Image Credit: Ute Decker

 When people refer to ethical jewellery, just like with ethical fashion or any type of consumer good, it can refer to a variety of things.
 It is ultimately up to you to decide what you value most in the quality of the products you buy.
 You have the buying power to increase the market for responsibly sourced jewellery and to help change the way jewellery is made.

 Ethically made jewellery is crucially about the origins of the materials used to make the product and the conditions under which these were produced and traded.
 This is where the majority of the environmental and social injustices occur in the production of jewellery.
 Additionally, ethically made jewellery has to do with the methods and processes in the production of the finished piece.

 If you are passionate about improving the lives of workers who have been exploited and the well being of the environment, consider ethically made jewellery.